 Ernst & Young LLP, an independent registered public accounting firm, has audited and reported on the consolidated financial statements of Papa John's International, Inc. and on the effectiveness of our internal controls over financial reporting.
 The reports of Ernst & Young LLP are contained in this Annual Report.

-/s/ John H. Schnatter /s/ J. David Flanery
+/s/ John H. Schnatter

-John H. Schnatter J. David Flanery
+John H. Schnatter

-Founder, Chairman and Senior Vice President and Chief
+Founder, Chairman and

-Chief Executive Officer Financial Officer
+Chief Executive Officer

-6 1